hamotime/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

 - VM in Azure (2 cpus, 8gb RAM minimum) running Windows 10 Pro
 - OSTicket Installation Files.
 Refer to https://docs.osticket.com/en/latest/Getting%20Started/Installation.html for all the required files.
-Then, I recommend uploading to a folder in cloud storage and a public link to it.
+Then, I recommend creating a folder in cloud storage, uploading all the files too it, then making a public link to it.
 That way you easily download them to your VM.

 <h2>Installation Steps</h2>

 <p>
-1. I've created the VM in Azure (Resource Group: osTicket-Lab, VM: osticket-vm) and connected to it via RDP using the username: labuser.
+1. I've gone ahead and created the VM in Azure and and connected to it via RDP. <br />
+- Resource Group: osTicket-Lab <br />
+- VM Name: osticket-vm <br />
+- Username: labuser <br />
 </p>

 <p>